mckeeh3/akka-java-cluster-persistence-query/README.md

 }
 ~~~

-In this example implementation, the read-side processing flow relies on a cluster singleton actor to bootstrap and monitor the read-side processing actors.
+In this example implementation, the read-side processing flow relies on a cluster singleton actor to bootstrap and keep the read-side processing actors running.

 ~~~java
 private void heartbeat() {